jamessaslow/dwave-leap-qubos/README.md

 <h2> To-do List </h2>
-I plan to continue to add to this project with more worked-out examples that aren't too tremendous of difficult jumps compared to the natural progression so far.
+I plan to continue to add to this project with more worked-out examples that aren't too tremendously difficult jumps compared to the natural progression of the tutorial so far.
 In the future, I would like to add

 #To do